mateuszgtx/pi-camera/README.md

 * Photo sources: `Full HQ` through `rpicam-still`, or `Preview` from the current preview frame.
 * Video recording from preview frames to `AVI/MJPEG` or `MP4` through `ffmpeg`.
 * `RandomFrame` video mode, where each segment is recorded with a random FPS.
+* `Stream` capture mode for sending the processed or raw preview to an external streaming URL.
 * `GlitchPhoto` and `GlitchVideo` modes with randomized palette, pixelation and RGB channel scaling.
 * Visual presets: `NORMAL`, `LOW32`, `LOW16`, `RETRO8`, `MONO4`.
 * Color palettes: `GREEN565`, `BALANCED`, `GREEN`, `YELLOW`, `BLUE`, `RED`, `CYAN`, `MAGENTA`, `AMBER`, `GRAY`, `WARM`, `COLD`.
 * Keyboard, touchscreen and GPIO button control.
 * On-device media gallery.
-* Static web UI from `wwwroot/index.html` and HTTP API endpoints.
+* Static web UI from `wwwroot/index.html` with one context-aware main action button.
+* HTTP API endpoints for status, preview, capture action, media gallery, settings, stream, audio, Wi-Fi and hotspot controls.
+* Persistent settings saved to a JSON file and restored after restart.
+* Reset-to-defaults action from the web panel and HTTP API.
 * Wi-Fi and hotspot management through `NetworkManager`/`nmcli`.
 * Optional battery status reading from a file, `/sys/class/power_supply`, or a custom command.